algosec/algosec-python/README.rst

 Contribution
 ------------

-Currently the sdk is pretty basic, and every contribution will be welcome with a proper PR :)
+Currently the SDK is still pretty basic.
+Every contribution will be welcome with a proper PR :)

 Developing
 ----------